Endoscopic Plantar Fasciotomy (EPF): After Surgery

 Your First Post-Op Visit

-Your doctor may want to see you the first week after surgery.
+Your doctor may want to see you the first one to two weeks after surgery.
 During this post-op visit, your incisions will be checked to make sure they are healing.
 The compression dressing may be replaced with a smaller surgical dressing.
 If this occurs, you can probably begin wearing tennis shoes.

 When to Call Your Doctor